The "ICE BOX"

 powered up and in standby mode, then shuts off and shines red for every

-fluctuation in the red signal.
-Once keying is stopped, the aqua
+fluctuation in the red LED luminance.
+Once keying is stopped,

 light waits a little bit so that you have a more visual indication of